Surendra77-pixel/SQL-MASTERY/README.md

 <br/>

-**A complete, interactive SQL learning roadmap — from writing your first SELECT to architecting production-grade database systems.**
+**A complete, interactive SQL learning roadmap — from writing your first SELECT to architecting production-grade database systems..**

 <br/>